wu87988622/ohara/docs/src/index.rst

 you don't need to compile, build or write anything for ohara.
 All you have to read the :ref:`userguide` and then follow the advice of :ref:`installation section <userguide-installation>`.

+We now provide a quickstart VM for you to quickly start Ohara and play with it in a single VM.
+You can learn more from our `quickstart guide <https://ohara-quickstart.readthedocs.io/en/0.9.x/>`__

 For Developer
 -------------